-BMW 7 Series (2016)
+BMW 7 Series (2016) Review

-BMW 7 Series (2016): At A Glance
+BMW 7 Series (2016) At A Glance

-- Insurance Groups are between 44–50
+Insurance Groups are between 44–50

-- On average it achieves 77% of the official MPG figure
+On average it achieves 75% of the official MPG figure

-Of course these cars are all about wafting around in luxury - and the 7 Series is impeccable when it comes to ride comfort.
+Of course, luxury cars are all about wafting around with the minimum of fuss and maximum of comfort, and the 7 Series is impeccable when it comes to how it deals with lumps, bumps and potholes.
 Its predecessor didn't ride very well but there are no such problems with this generation.

-It offers all the power you need with 265PS but it's the 620Nm of torque that gives it strong in-gear acceleration.
+It offers all the power you need with 265PS but it's the strong in-gear acceleration that makes more of an impression in everyday driving as you just don’t expect a car of this size to build speed with such ease.
 It's also available with xDrive four-wheel drive for added traction and security in wet or wintery conditions.